auto-optimization/iraceplot/README.md

 idConfiguration:    Numeric vector, you need to put the configurations you want to analyze (example: idConfiguration = c(20,50,100,300,500,600,700))

 param_names:        String vector, you need to put the parameters you want to analyze (example: param_names = c("algorithm","alpha","rho","q0","rasrank"))

+iterations:         NUmeric vector, you need to put the iterations you want to analyze (example: iterations = c(1,4,5))

+pdfAllParameters:   logical (default FALSE), If I want to create a pdf with all the parameters, I must put TRUE, otherwise it will be created only with the default parameters (15 or less) or those entered.

 fileName:           string, A pdf will be created in the location and with the assigned name (example: "~/patch/example/filename")
 ```